 <Scroll to P75L21>

-(#5088, #5454, #5193, #5175)The R2I TOA Type subfield is set to 1 in the IFTMR frame to set the TOA feedback type in the R2I LMR to phase shift which corresponds to the average linear phase across the subcarriers.
-Otherwise, the R2I TOA Type subfield is set to 0 and the R2I LMR TOA feedback type will be first path reporting.
-The R2I TOA Type subfield is set to 1 in the initial Fine Timing Measurement frame to indicate that the RSTA estimates TOA using phase shift; and set to 0 to indicate that the RSTA estimates TOA using first path reporting. (#1648)
+(#5088, #5454, #5193, #5175)The PSTOA Included subfield is set to 1 in the IFTMR frame to request that phase shift TOA feedback is included in the LMR reporting.
+The phase shift TOA corresponds to the average linear phase across the subcarriers.
+Otherwise, the PSTOA Included subfield is set to 0.
+The PSTOA Included subfield is set to 1 in the initial Fine Timing Measurement frame to require that phase shift TOA feedback is included in the LMR reporting.
+Otherwise, the PSTOA Included subfield is set to 0. (#1648, #5231, #5271)

-The I2R TOA Type subfield in the IFTMR frame is set to 1 to indicate that the ISTA supports phase shift type TOA feedback and is set to 0 to indicate support of only first path reporting in the I2R LMR.
-The I2R TOA type subfield in the initial Fine Timing Measurement frame is set to 1 to indicate that the TOA feedback type in the I2R LMR to be phase shift type of TOA, corresponding to the average linear phase across the subcarriers and is set to 0 to indicate that the feedback type in the I2R will be of the first path reporting.

 TGaz Editor: Change the text in Subclause 9.4.2.304 (ISTA Passive TB Ranging Measurement Report element) as follows:

 9.4.2.304 ISTA Passive TB Ranging Measurement Report element